-We had 3,385 full-time employees at June 30, 2012 compared to 4,075 at June 30, 2011.
+We had 3,364 full-time employees at September 30, 2012 compared to 3,911 at September 30, 2011.
 Employee compensation and benefits consist of salaries (including severance), annual cash incentive awards, annual deferred incentive compensation awards, commissions, fringe benefits and other employment costs (including recruitment, training, temporary help and meals).

-As a result of the deferred compensation charge previously discussed, we recorded a one-time, non-cash charge of \$587.1 million in the fourth quarter of 2011 for all unrecognized deferred incentive compensation on outstanding awards from prior years.
+As a result of the deferred compensation charge (discussed earlier in this MD&A), we recorded a one-time, non-cash charge of \$587.1 million in the fourth quarter of 2011 for all unrecognized deferred incentive compensation on outstanding awards from prior years.
 In addition, we recorded 100% of the expense associated with our 2011 deferred incentive compensation awards of \$159.9 million in the fourth quarter of 2011.

-Compensation expense as a percentage of net revenues was 42.5% and 44.8% for the three months ended June 30, 2012 and 2011, respectively.
-For the six months ended June 30, 2012 and 2011, compensation expense as a percentage of net revenues was 43.5% and 44.9%, respectively.
+Compensation expense as a percentage of net revenues was 42.5% and 44.1% for the three months ended September 30, 2012 and 2011, respectively.
+For the nine months ended September 30, 2012 and 2011, compensation expense as a percentage of net revenues was 43.1% and 44.7%, respectively.
 Compensation expense generally is determined on a discretionary basis and is primarily a function of our firm's financial performance.
 Amounts are awarded to help us achieve our goal of attracting, motivating and retaining top talent while also helping ensure that our firm's unitholders receive an appropriate return on their investment.
 Senior management, with the approval of the Compensation Committee of the Board, confirmed that the appropriate metric to consider in determining the amount of incentive compensation is the ratio of adjusted employee compensation and benefits expense to adjusted net revenues.
-Adjusted net revenues used in the adjusted compensation ratio are the same as the adjusted net revenues presented as a non-GAAP measure (discussed earlier in this MD&A) less revenues associated with acquisitions over the last two years to implement strategic product initiatives.
-Adjusted employee compensation and benefits expense is total employee compensation and benefits expense minus other employment costs such as recruitment, training, temporary help and meals, and excludes the impact of mark-to-market vesting expense and dividends and interest expense associated with employee deferred compensation-related investments, and total compensation and certain amortization of equity-based awards of personnel related to acquisitions over the last two years to implement strategic product initiatives.
+Adjusted net revenues used in the adjusted compensation ratio are the same as the adjusted net revenues presented as a non-GAAP measure (discussed earlier in this MD&A) less revenues associated with acquisitions in 2010 and 2011 to implement strategic product initiatives (applicable to 2011 adjusted compensation ratios only).
+Adjusted employee compensation and benefits expense is total employee compensation and benefits expense minus other employment costs such as recruitment, training, temporary help and meals, and excludes the impact of mark-to-market vesting expense and dividends and interest expense associated with employee deferred compensation-related investments and total compensation and certain amortization of equity-based awards of personnel related to acquisitions in 2010 and 2011 to implement strategic product initiatives (applicable to 2011 adjusted compensation ratios only).
 Senior management, with the approval of the Compensation Committee, also established as an objective that adjusted employee compensation and benefits expense generally should not exceed 50% of our adjusted net revenues except in unexpected or unusual circumstances.
-Our ratios of adjusted compensation expense was 50.0% and 48.7%, respectively.
+Our ratios of adjusted compensation expense as a percentage of adjusted revenues were 50.2% and 49.2%, respectively, for the three months ended September 30, 2012 and 2011.
+For the nine months ended September 30, 2012 and 2011, our ratio of adjusted compensation expense was 50.1% and 48.8%, respectively.
+For the three and nine months ended September 30, 2012, the ratio exceeded 50% due to the incremental compensation expense recognized in the third quarter of 2012 for the CEO's Extended Employment Agreement (discussed below).